thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Confirm deleting the device in the dialog box;'
     2:
         image: /images/user-guide/ui/widgets/actions/guide/types/custom-action-7-pe.png
-        title: 'The device has been removed.'
+        title: 'Confirm the deletion of the device in the dialog box.'

 custom-action-html-1:
     0: